 Will my qualification be recognised outside the UK?

 This one can be tricky.
 Different countries can have very different standards for what qualifications they recognise.
-For example, most foreign universities will recognise an A Level when considering applications but an employer in that country might not.
 The only way to be sure about this is to do thorough research before-hand.
 Try ringing up local employers and asking them, or contact your country’s central advice bureau if it has one.

 English isn’t my first language.
 Is this ok?